parente/tott/doc/sessions/gulpjs.rst

 Watch files and LiveReload
 ##########################

 This exercise is a bit challenging.
 When you make changes to the jade files, you have to manually run ``gulp build`` to see the changes.
-You can use ``gulp.watch`` to watch for file changes and automatically rebuild these files.
+Use gulp.watch in the gulpfile to rebuild the jade files when a change is detected.

 Also, you can setup livereload to refresh your browser when these files are rebuilt.
 You may find `this link <http://robo.ghost.io/getting-started-with-gulp-2/>`_ helpful.

-Compress your HTML/CSS files
+Compress your HTML, CSS, and Image files
 ############################

 This exercise is a bit challenging.
 There is a gulp plugin called `gulp-gzip <https://npmjs.org/package/gulp-gzip>`_ that will gzip your files.
 Use this plugin to compress your generated html/css files.
 This will reduce the size of the files which decreases bandwidth usage and increases transfer speed.
+You can `read this <http://betterexplained.com/articles/how-to-optimize-your-site-with-gzip-compression/>` for more information on why you should compress your assets.

 References
 ----------